Lead the Food Industry with a Master’s Degree in Food Business

 Program Overview

-- Examining global forces like shifting demographics, technology, a renewed focus on health and wellness, and the growing consumer demand for sustainability.
+- Examine global forces like shifting demographics, technological advancements, ethical leadership, and the growing consumer demand for sustainability.

-- Gaining invaluable insights from guest speakers in food and beverage, finance, marketing, operations, law, entrepreneurship, food concepts, and product development.
+- Gain invaluable insights from guest speakers in food and beverage, finance, marketing, operations, law, entrepreneurship, food concepts, and product development.

 - Entrepreneurs launching or expanding a food business

-- Executive chefs, food and beverage directors, and regional managers in contract foodservice, hotels, and restaurant groups, and distribution
+- Executive chefs, food and beverage directors, or regional managers in contract foodservice, hotels, and restaurant groups

 - Vice presidents, directors, and chefs in self-operated dining